jasny/improved-php-iterable/README.md

 ### then

 The `then()` method defines a new step in the pipeline.
-As argument it takes a callback that must return a `Generator` or other `Traversable`.
+As the argument, it takes a callback that must return a `Generator` or other `Traversable`.

 ```php
 Pipeline::with(['apple' => 'green', 'berry' => 'blue', 'cherry' => 'red'])